tasmota/Berry_playground/README.md

 If you want to make a contribution (i.e. a folder of code) then follow these steps

 1. Start a discussion topic in the [discussions](https://github.com/tasmota/Berry_playground/discussions) category corresponding to the primary subfolder where you think your contribution will be best placed.
-2. Fork the repo and add your folder under the appropriate primary subfolder (see above)  (6/4/23)
+2. Fork the repo then clone your fork to your dev machine.
+3. Add your contribution folder under the appropriate primary subfolder (see above)
+4. Make sure to edit the parent README.md file with a link to you contribution README.md
-3. Make sure your folder adheres to the guide below
+5. Make sure your folder adheres to the guide below
-4. Push your fork to your GitHub account
+6. Push your committed changes back to your fork at your GitHub account
-5. make a discussion post in the corresponding category with a link to your fork
+7. make a discussion post in the corresponding category with a link to your Github fork
-6. Once others have vetted your contribution (via the discussion) create a PR in issues
+8. Once others have vetted your contribution (via the discussion) create a PR in issues of your fork
-7. Have the maintainers merge your PR (THANK YOU!)
+9. Have the maintainers merge your PR (THANK YOU!)

 **Folder Guide**